Research participants in a group discussion.

 Disability Justice and Inequalities Research Webinar.

-On 4 March 2026, we will host a webinar called Uniting for Change: Strengthening Collaboration Between Disability Justice and Inequality Activists.
+On 4 March 2026, we hosted a webinar called Uniting for Change: Strengthening Collaboration Between Disability Justice and Inequality Activists.

 People with disabilities often face unfair treatment in many areas of life, including jobs, representation, and recognition.
 These challenges are often linked to other forms of inequality, such as class, race, and gender.
 However, disability is not always treated as a key issue in wider inequality campaigns.